talut/react-native-wizard/README.md

 # React Native Wizard

-Easy, convenient, quick-forming Wizard/Stepper component for React Native.
-It runs smoothly for both IOS and Android.
-There is no need to run `react-native link`
+Easy, convenient, quick-forming Wizard component for React Native.
+This package is not using any native modules so you don't need to run `react-native link`.
+Also this package is providing simple usage with few props and functions.
+You can see examples below the page.

 <p align='center'><img src='https://taluttasgiran.com.tr/assets/reactNativeWizardExample.gif' alt='PinView 1'></p>